Alternatives to Shaving Cream: They’re All Over Your House

 Shaving Without Shaving Cream

-Before we take a look at the various shaving cream alternatives, we’ll first touch a bit upon shaving without shaving cream.
+Before we take a look at the various shaving cream substitutes, we’ll first touch a bit upon shaving without shaving cream.

 In simple terms, don’t ever do it!!!
 Seriously though, the whole point of shaving cream is to help soften your facial hair and lubricate your face, both of which help to provide a closer shave and reduce the amount of irritation to your skin.